bjoluc/jspsych-builder/readme.md

 The optional `@imagesDir`, `@audioDir`, and `@videoDir` pragmas have a special functionality.
 You can specify a directory path (or a comma-separated list of paths) within the `media` directory and jsPsych Builder will recursively include all their contents in the final package.
 Additionally, the paths of all the included files will be passed to `jsPsych`'s `preload_images`, `preload_audio`, and `preload_video` options, respectively.
-You can override the paths passed to `jsPsych.init()` by `export`ing the respective `preload_` options yourself from your experiment file.
+You can override the paths passed to [`jsPsych.init()`](https://www.jspsych.org/core_library/jspsych-core/#jspsychinit) by `export`ing the respective `preload_` options yourself from your experiment file.

 ### Styles

 You can write your style sheets using plain CSS or SASS (.scss).
 You may also import style sheets from node packages.
-Not that you have to `import` your styles (or a root style sheet that imports the others) within your experiment file to make the build system (webpack) include them.
+Note that you have to `import` your styles (or a root style sheet that imports the others) within your experiment file to make the build system (webpack) include them.
 The jsPsych stylesheet itself is imported by default.

+### Handling result data

+[`jsPsych.init()`](https://www.jspsych.org/core_library/jspsych-core/#jspsychinit) supports an `on_finish` callback function that is executed when the experiment ends.
+By default, jsPsych Builder defines that callback itself to display the result data in the browser window.
+You can `export` `on_finish` from your experiment files to override this behavior.
+When you export your experiment for JATOS, however, the `export`ed `on_finish` function will be ignored and the result data will be sent to the JATOS server instead.
+If you would like to add a custom `on_finish` callback function for JATOS-served experiments, you can export an `on_finish_jatos` function which will be executed before the results are submitted to JATOS, and only when the experiment is served by JATOS.

 ## Packaging experiments